The EU's emissions trading system (ETS) aims to reduce the industry's carbon emissions. Discover how it works and why a

-Although the EU is the world's third largest CO2 emitter, it also pursues the most ambitious climate target: to cut emissions by at least 40% by 2030 compared to 1990 levels.
+Although the EU is the world's third largest CO2 emitter, it also pursues the most ambitious climate target: to cut emissions substantially by 2030 and bring them down to net zero emissions by 2050.

 Launched in 2005, the emissions trading system (ETS), part of the Fit for 55 package, is one of the tools set by the European Union to reach this goal.
 It specifically targets the industry.

 How does it work?

 The emissions trading scheme, based on the polluter pays principle, obliges more than 10,000 power plants and factories to hold a permit for each tonne of CO2 they emit.
 This should provide a financial incentive to pollute less: the less you pollute, the less you pay.
 Companies have to buy them through auctions and the price is affected by demand and supply.

 However, some of the permits are allocated for free, particularly in sectors at risk of having companies move production to other parts of the world with laxer emission constraints.

 At the moment these permits are very cheap, because demand for them dropped due to the economic crisis, while the supply has remained constant.

 Having a large surplus and low prices discourages companies from investing in green technology, thereby hampering the scheme's efficiency in combatting climate change.

 To overcome this problem, the EU created the Market Stability Reserve to better align supply and demand of allowances by placing surplus allowances in a reserve, from which they can be released in case of a shortage.
 In March 2023, the Market Stability Reserve was extended to 2030 to protect the EU against falling CO2 prices due to external shocks such as Covid-19.
 Lower CO2 prices would mean there is less of an incentive for industry to cut greenhouse gases.